tjclement/pixel-badge-site/docs/faq/index.md

 ***

+## Can I use any 18650 li-ion battery?

+We know for sure that all flat-top 18650 cells work.
+We use 2600mAh ones, and they last many days with our intermittent use.

+There are also 18650 cells with a built-in protection circuit.
+These are a bit taller than normal ones.
+The same goes for button-top cells.
+Some of these cells may fit as well, but we can't promise they will.

+One person has let us know that a cell with both a protection circuit _and_ a button-top (6mm taller than normal) does not fit.

+***

 ## Can I make my own diffuser?

 Absolutely!
 Our diffuser design will be made public when it's done, and there are a [few existing designs](https://www.thingiverse.com/search?q=campzone+2019&type=things&sort=relevant) for the CampZone 2019 event badge that the Pixel was based on.